WeblateOrg/weblate/docs/formats.rst

 .. note::

-    You need translate-toolkit newer than 2.0.0 (at time of writing this documentation the support for Joomla has not yet been merged).
+    You need translate-toolkit 2.1.0 or newer for Joomla support.

 .. seealso::